Multi-shot Temporal Event Localization: a Benchmark: Experiments

 \textbf{Error Analysis.}~Using the protocol devised by~\cite{alwassel2018diagnosing}, we present an error analysis on MUSES in Fig.~\ref{fig:error:fp}.
 According to its IoU with the matched ground truth (denoted as gIoU) and whether the predicted label is correct, a false positive can be divided into five types, including Double Detection Error (a duplicate prediction with $\text{gIoU}\geq\alpha$ and a correct label that is not the highest scoring one), Wrong Label Error ($\text{gIoU}\geq\alpha$, incorrect label), Localization Error ($0.1\leq\text{gIoU}<\alpha$, correct label), Confusion Error ($0.1\leq\text{gIoU}<\alpha$, incorrect label), and Background Error ($\text{gIoU}<0.1$).

-As Fig.~\ref{fig:error:fp} left shows, Confusion Error, Localization Error and Wrong Label Error are the three main sources of false positives.
+As Fig.~\ref{fig:error:fp} left shows, Confusion Error, Localization Error, and Wrong Label Error are the three main sources of false positives.
 It indicates that incorrect boundaries and incorrect labels are responsible for false positive predictions, which are the side effect of frequent shot cuts.
 Different from the error distribution on ActivityNet-1.3 where Localization Error occurs most (quoted from ~\cite{alwassel2018diagnosing}), more Wrong Label Errors and Confusion Errors are observed on MUSES.
 This phenomenon suggests that the classification task is more difficult on MUSES compared with that on ActivityNet-1.3.
 Meanwhile, Fig.~\ref{fig:error:fp} right suggests that the performance boost is more remarkable if the classification task is well addressed.

 To dissect Wrong Label Error, we present the confusion matrix in Fig.~\ref{fig:error:cm}.
 It is observed that instances in many categories are easy to be mis-classified into \textit{conversation}.
-The possible reasons are two folds: 1) \textit{conversation} has the most training samples, so the learned model favors less the other minority classes; 2) as one of the key visual cues in \textit{conversation}, the close-ups of characters also exist in the other categories, such as \textit{modern meeting}, \textit{quarrel}, \textit{speech}, \textit{desk work},~\etc.~Besides, event pairs with high concurrency, such as \textit{fight} $\leftrightarrow$ \textit{(human) flying} and \textit{singing} $\leftrightarrow$ \textit{dance}, are easy to confuse.
+The possible reasons are two folds: 1) imbalanced number of training samples among different classes; 2) as one of the key visual cues in \textit{conversation}, the close-ups of characters also exist in the other categories, such as \textit{modern meeting}, \textit{quarrel}, \textit{speech}, \textit{desk work},~\etc.~Besides, event pairs with high concurrency, such as \textit{fight} $\leftrightarrow$ \textit{(human) flying} and \textit{singing} $\leftrightarrow$ \textit{dance}, are easy to confuse.

 \textbf{Effect of Temporal Aggregation.}~In Table~\ref{tab:tvel_tam}, we compare the performance of different variants of our method.
 As can be observed, removing temporal aggregation (vanilla) leads to a decrease of $2.8\%$ in terms of mAP$_{0.5}$ on MUSES.
 Replacing temporal aggregation with dilated 1D convolution or deformable 1D convolution also leads to a performance drop.
 Meanwhile, an integration of multiple temporal aggregation modules at different scales outperforms its single-scale counterparts.
 The performance gain stems from the fact that temporal aggregation is capable of enhancing the feature coherence within each single instance to a certain extent.
 To verify this, we follow the gist described in Sec.~\ref{sec:characteristics} to compute the standard deviation of self-similarities, and find that the standard deviation is decreased from 0.16 to 0.09 after temporal aggregation is applied.